 This post contains affiliate links.
 Thanks for your support.

 This mini Christmas stocking is great for decorating your holiday tree.
 You can either use them separately as tree ornaments, or make a diy Christmas garland out of them.
-Even better, make both and then add matching full-sized diy stockings to complete you holiday home decor and use year after year!
-You can use my free full-sized Christmas stocking pattern for that, it’s being downloaded a lot these days!
+Even better, make both and then add matching full-sized diy stockings to complete your holiday home decor and use year after year!
+You can use my free full-sized Christmas stocking pattern for that, it's being downloaded a lot these days!
+Also, make sure to match it to your Christmas tree skirt (which you can DIY too using one of these 40 free tree skirt patterns!)

 Mini Christmas Stocking